How Long Does a Trespassing Charge Stay on Your Record? It Depends

 Statute of Limitations for Trespassing in Each State

-Many people have wondered how long do the police have to charge you with a crime.
+Many people have wondered about the duration within which the police must file charges for a crime.
 States carry distinct laws dictating statutes of limitations, and these often differ according to the crime.

 More severe crimes often have a longer statute of limitation than minor offenses.
 In many states, the statute of limitations for trespassing is up to 2 years, but it is important to know and understand the law in the state of residence.